Safra Catz: Career

 She was ranked 11th on Fortune's list of Most Powerful Women in 2023.
 Catz was ranked 17th on the Forbes Worlds Most Powerful Women 2024.
 In August 2025, Catz had a net worth of $3.1 billion and ranked 15th on Forbes' list of America's Richest Self-Made Women 2025.

 In August 2025, she joined the board of Paramount Skydance, following the merger of the Paramount Global and Skydance Media.

 Catz transitioned to the role of executive vice chair at Oracle in September 2025 and was succeeded by co-CEOs Clay Magouyrk and Mike Sicilia.

+In 2026, Catz was appointed to the President's Council of Advisors on Science and Technology (PCAST) by President Donald Trump.

 Board memberships

 Catz served on the board of HSBC from 2008 until the end of 2015.
 She was elected to the board of directors of The Walt Disney Company in December 2017, serving on the board effective February 2018 until July 2024.

 In August 2025, Catz joined the board of Paramount Skydance, following the merger of the Paramount Global and Skydance Media.
 She also serves as a trustee of In-Q-Tel, a non-profit strategic investor supporting US national security agencies.